SAP-samples/cloud-extension-html5-sample/mission/create-application/test/README.md

 ### Open Business Application Studio and login to Cloud Foundry

+1. Let us open the service **Business Application Studio** by following the steps described in [Open Business Application Studio](../develop/README.md).
-1. Login to your SAP BTP account.
+2. Login to your SAP BTP account cockpit.
 2. Goto your subaccount and click on **Subscriptions**.
 3. Search for **SAP Business Application Studio** and click on **Go to Application**.